 Overnight: Train | Breakfast

 Early arrival at Delhi station, transfer and check-in at your hotel.
-Later, enjoy a sightseeing tour of Old Delhi taking in the impressive Red Fort - a ghostly vision of Mughal splendour and Jama Masjid - India’s oldest and largest mosque.
+Later, enjoy a sightseeing tour of Old Delhi taking in the impressive Red Fort - a ghostly vision of Mughal splendor and Jama Masjid - India’s oldest and largest mosque.
 Later a tour of New Delhi.
 Offering a real contrast to the congestion of Old Delhi, open andrelatively streamlined New Delhi was built as the imperial capital of India by the British.
 Highlights include the majestic India Gate, Rajpath and bustling Connaught Place.
 A visit is also made to Qutab Minar, a massive tower built to proclaim the arrival of Islam in India in the 11th century and then visit a carpet emporium.